-Read an article by scientist and author Philip Ball on everyday science titled Foams of Fancy in Nature Materials.
-Or read the Boston Globe editorial titled Why ? which was also reprinted as an editorial titled Let’s go on asking why in the International Herald Tribune.
-And an article by mathematician Gilbert Strang of MIT titled A remarkable eye for out-of-the-ordinary mathematics published in the applied mathematics newsletter SIAM News.
-Our work has also inspired artist Jonathon Nix ; paintings from a recent exhibition include the Mahadevan Series.
-And recently science journalist and author Giselle Weiss wrote an article titled Das ratsel des zerknullten papiers for the Swiss newspaper NZZ.
+An old article that first visited these themes can be found here, and a newer one that revisits many of these themes again is here.
+Other older articles include those by scientist and author Philip Ball on everyday science titled Foams of Fancy in Nature Materials, a Boston Globe editorial titled Why ? which was also reprinted as an editorial titled Let’s go on asking why in the International Herald Tribune, an article by mathematician Gilbert Strang of MIT titled A remarkable eye for out-of-the-ordinary mathematics published in the applied mathematics newsletter SIAM News, and an article in German by science journalist and author Giselle Weiss titled Das ratsel des zerknullten papiers for the Swiss newspaper NZZ.

 A Scientist Who Delights in the Mundane - Oct 2020Link to Press Item

 From crumpled paper to termite mounds to three-sided coins, L. Mahadevan has turned the whole world into his laboratory.

 Life from chaos - May 2020Link to Press Item

 Researchers use geometry and dynamics to better understand tissue organization.

 A better understanding of soft artificial muscles - Nov 2019Link to Press Item

 Research sheds light on the underlying mechanics of soft filaments

 Shape-shifting of things to come - Sep 2019Link to Press Item